AdobeDocs/campaign-classic-learn.en/help/acc/getting-started/introduction-to-adobe-campaign-classic.md

 ---
 title: Introduction to Adobe Campaign Classic
-description: This video explains how Adobe Campaign Classic fits into the Adobe Digital Experience portfolio, as well as the primary features and capabilities.
+description: This video explains how Adobe Campaign Classic fits into the Adobe Digital Experience portfolio, as well as its primary features and capabilities.
 feature:
 topics: Getting started
 kt: 5457